Home » Recipes » Baking » Old Fashioned Butter Tarts

 Pastry rolled flat and is being cut into rounds.

 Spray your muffin tin with some non-stick spray.
-The tart shells themselves shouldn’t stick, but sometimes the sticky filling will bubble over and it will stick.
-Then gently press your shells into the pan.
+The tart shells shouldn’t stick, but the sticky filling will sometimes bubble over and stick.
+Then, gently press your shells into the pan.

-Next mix your filling.
-Beat together the butter, sugar, egg, milk and vanilla, then stir in the raisins.
+Next, mix your filling.
+Beat the butter, sugar, egg, milk, and vanilla together, then stir in the raisins.

 Butter tart filling being mixed.

-Then simply fill your shells to about ⅔ full.
+Then, fill your shells to about 2/3 full.
 You can fill a bit more, but it will bubble and stick, though I kind of love that sticky part.

 Butter tarts in a muffin pan